lammps/lammps/doc/src/fix_shake.rst

 settings required to be in this file (by this command) are the SHAKE info of atoms in the molecule.

 The *kbond* keyword allows to set the restraint force constant when fix shake or fix rattle are used during minimization.
-In that case the constraint algorithms are **not** applied and restraint forces are used instead to help maintaining the geometries.
+In that case the constraint algorithms are *not* applied and restraint forces are used instead to help maintaining the geometries.
+How well the geometries are maintained and how quickly a minimization will converge depends on the magnitude of the force constant (kbond).
+If it is chosen too large the minimization may converge slowly.
+The default is 1.0e6*k_B.

 ----------